 Technically, it’s actually no work at all: just buy it and set it behind your bed.

 So, it only cost $36.
 It’s a desktop from IKEA.
 I didn’t even have to do any installation!
+It’s a cheap and easy DIY headboard.
 Right now, it’s sitting on top of the baseboard radiator (don’t worry, it’s light and the radiators are strong).
 I would like it higher though, so we’ll see if there is some simple way I can raise it up without putting big holes in the wall.
 (I’m thinking several of the velcro Command Strips?)

 Queen size beds are 5 feet wide, which makes finding faux headboards pretty easy, just grab anything that’s 5′ across (which is the standard width of a desk).